California's Insurance Crisis: What Homeowners Need to Know

 Your Rights Under California Law

-California has several protections for policyholders — though they don't solve the underlying market problem:
+California has several protections for policyholders — though they do not solve the underlying market problem:

 - Non-renewal notice requirements.Insurers must give at least 75 days' written notice before non-renewing a policy (Insurance Code § 678).
 For policies in effect less than one year, 20 days is sufficient.